leemeichin/emacs-gruvbox-theme/README.md

 A port of the gruvbox colour scheme for Vim: <https://github.com/morhetz/gruvbox>

+## No longer maintained

+I'm no longer keeping this up to date

+**For an alternative version that is being maintained, point your browsers to  [Greduan/emacs-theme-gruvbox](https://github.com/Greduan/emacs-theme-gruvbox) and submit any issues/pull requests there**

 ## Installation

 1. Download `gruvbox-theme.el`, and put it in `~/.emacs.d/themes`.
 For example: